-The MacBook Air must be brought to school each day fully charged.
+The MacBook Air must be brought to school each day in a fully charged condition.
 Students must charge their MacBook Air each evening.
-Repeatedly not charging the battery for school may result in requiring a student to "check out" their MacBook Air daily from the school help desk.
+Repeat violations of not charging the battery for the school day may result in students being required to "check out" their MacBook Air daily from the school help desk.
 ONLY "official Apple chargers" may be used.
-Do not use substitute chargers as these have been known to damage the MacBook Air.
-The use of knockoff or bootleg chargers will void the Protection Plan Coverage.
-Typically, a fully charged battery will last the school day depending on the applications in use.
+Do not use substitute chargers as these have been know to damage the MacBook Air.
+Typical battery life is approximately 7 hours.